trevordilley/edict/README.md

 # Edict
 **current version: `0.0.0-coding-before-children-start-screaming`**

-Edict is a simple state management library exposing an ergonomic API separating data from logic.
+Edict is a simple ~~state~~ **logic** management library exposing an API making organizing the most critical part of your application easy and intuitive.
 Edict takes a rule-based approach when determining how to reactively update state.

 The API and underlying motivations were inspired by the [O'doyle rules](https://github.com/oakes/odoyle-rules) library.
 Edict aims to